USC-DSCI-510/final-project-Atatsuki2000/README.md

 Ming Shan Lee (ID: 1895899214),
 Takaaki Morita (ID: 7075405771)

-## Instructions to create a conda enviornment
+## Instructions to create a conda environment

 Before starting, create a conda environment to reproduce the work.